Dhanushkarnatapu/axi-lite-uvm-verification/README.md

-AXI4-Lite IP Repository Documentation
+AXI4-Lite with UVM Verification
-Project Overview
+Overview

+This project implements an AXI4-Lite interface in SystemVerilog and verifies the design using a UVM (Universal Verification Methodology) based verification environment.

-The AXI4-Lite repository contains a fully synthesizable AXI4-Lite master/slave interface module along with a UVM-based verification environment.
-This IP is designed to integrate into SoC designs or FPGA projects requiring a lightweight AXI interface for control and status registers.
+The AXI4-Lite IP provides a lightweight, single-beat transaction interface suitable for control and status registers in SoC or FPGA designs.

-Key Features:
+Design Features

-Supports AXI4-Lite read and write transactions.
+AXI4-Lite read and write channels

-Burst size fixed to 1 (per AXI4-Lite spec).

-Fully verified using a SystemVerilog UVM environment.
+Single-beat transaction support (burst size = 1)

-Configurable address and data width for flexible integration.
+Parameterizable address and data width

-Includes a top-level testbench for functional verification.

-Functional Description

-The AXI4-Lite module implements the following interfaces and behaviors:
-Write Channel:
-AWADDR, AWVALID, AWREADY signals for address handshake.

-WDATA, WSTRB, WVALID, WREADY signals for data handshake.

-BVALID, BRESP for write response.

-Read Channel:
-ARADDR, ARVALID, ARREADY for read address handshake.

-RDATA, RRESP, RVALID, RREADY for read data handshake.

-Protocol Compliance:
-Supports AXI4-Lite single-beat transactions.

-Proper handshake sequencing enforced.
+Proper handshake and response signaling (VALID / READY, RESP)

+Synthesizable RTL implementation

-Verification
+Verification Environment
-The verification environment uses UVM (Universal Verification Methodology) to fully exercise the AXI4-Lite interface.

-UVM Components:
+The design is verified using a UVM testbench architecture including:

-Agents: AXI master and slave agents generate transactions.
+UVM agents for AXI master and slave interfaces

-Environment (env): Instantiates agents and connects to DUT.

-Test Sequences: Constrained-random and directed tests to validate protocol compliance.
+Drivers and monitors for stimulus and observation

+Sequencers and sequences for transaction generation

+Scoreboard for functional checking

+Top-level testbench integrating DUT with the UVM environment

+Repository Structure
+rtl/   -> RTL implementation of AXI4-Lite
+uvm/   -> UVM verification components including agents, env, tests, and top-level TB Tools Used

+SystemVerilog

+UVM

+ModelSim / QuestaSim / VCS / Xcelium simulation

+Learning Outcomes

+AXI4-Lite protocol understanding and implementation

-Top-Level Testbench (axi4_lite_tb.sv): Integrates DUT with UVM environment.
+DUT integration with UVM environment

-Simulation:
-Can be run with standard SystemVerilog simulators (VCS, QuestaSim, Xcelium).

-Generates waveforms to observe transaction sequences and verify correctness.
+Testbench architecture and functional verification

+Scoreboard and transaction-based verification methodology